How to Visit Cinque Torri in the Dolomites: A Complete Guide

 This post may contain affiliate links.
 That means if you click and buy, I may make a commission at no cost to you.
 Please see my full disclosure policy for more details.

 Fun fact: my first visit to this incredible spot was a complete accident.
-I stumbled upon the access road to Rifugio Cinque Torri (detailed below) on a late summer evening, and decided to drive up without knowing exactly what was at the top.
+I stumbled upon the access road to Rifugio Cinque Torri on a late summer evening, and decided to drive up without knowing exactly what was at the top.
 Turns out, it was the perfect spontaneous decision!
 I spent a good hour hiking around the top, and soaking in the sunset views at 5 Torri with no one else in sight.
 Bellissimo.

 Table of Contents